W Idioms

 wrapped up in

-wreak havoc with/on (something)
+wreak havoc on/with (something)

 The hurricane wreaked havoc on the small town.

-He decided to write off his bad experience at his old job.
+The man decided to write off his bad experience at his old job.

 wrong side of the tracks